PUMPKIN PROJECT FOR KIDS!

 A superfood that provides excellent supplement for the health of your eyes, not forgetting the pumpkin seeds within it, that can be removed, cleaned up, roasted and made into yummy snacks full of protein, omega-3 and omega-6 fatty acids, biotin and zinc a natural health boost!

-Before we move on to our Pumpkin project for kids! let’s find out a little bit more about pumpkins and why they are so popular over this time of the year!
+Before we move on let’s find out more facts about pumpkins and Halloween!

 You can jump back into that post here to remind you.
-I mentioned that I liked this technique and would use it again some how or another and here we are again.
+I mentioned that I liked this technique and would use it again somehow or another and here we are again.

 This time I am going to use this technique to make a Pumpkin!
-Ooooh you may ask what? how? will this work?
+Ooooh, you may ask what? how? will this work?

 Simple, all you will need is one cardboard tube, some paint and tape.
 That’s it at least three resources.